Kitware/CMake/Help/command/target_precompile_headers.rst

 (:ref:`IMPORTED targets <Imported Targets>` only support ``INTERFACE`` items).
 Repeated calls for the same ``<target>`` will append items in the order called.

+Projects should generally avoid using ``PUBLIC`` or ``INTERFACE`` for targets that will be :ref:`exported <install(EXPORT)>`, or they should at least use the ``$<BUILD_INTERFACE:...>`` generator expression to prevent precompile headers from appearing in an installed exported target.
+Consumers of a target should typically be in control of what precompile headers they use, not have precompile headers forced on them by the targets being consumed (since precompile headers are not typically usage requirements).
+A notable exception to this is where an :ref:`interface library <Interface Libraries>` is created to define a commonly used set of precompile headers in one place and then other targets link to that interface library privately.
+In this case, the interface library exists specifically to propagate the precompile headers to its consumers and the consumer is effectively still in control, since it decides whether to link to the interface library or not.

 The list of header files is used to generate a header file named ``cmake_pch.h|xx`` which is used to generate the precompiled header file (``.pch``, ``.gch``, ``.pchi``) artifact.
 The ``cmake_pch.h|xx`` header